Toothpaste Lesson: Kindness Object Lesson & Bullying Activity

 Discussing the emotions of others becomes a crucial aspect of the conversation.
 Students learn to empathize with those who may have been affected by unkind words.
 The activity helps them understand the emotional impact of their actions on classmates and friends.

-The values instilled through this life lesson for children become part of their moral compass.
-As they grow, they carry the understanding of kindness and the awareness of how their words affect others.
-These are lessons that stay with them well into adulthood.
+The values instilled through this kindness object lesson become part of a child's moral compass.
+As they grow, they carry the understanding of how their words affect others.
+These are foundational lessons that stay with them well into adulthood.

 How to Teach the Toothpaste Lesson